dfghsdh/structured_response/README.md

 You can modify the `test_cases` in the `main()` function of `structured_response.py` to test different data and structures.

+## Verbose Output

+Use the `--verbose` or `-v` flag to enable detailed output, including:
+- Each attempt's response from the Ollama API
+- Extracted structures for each attempt
+- Detailed logs of the processing steps

+This can be helpful for debugging or understanding the script's behavior in detail.

 ## Troubleshooting

 If you encounter any issues: